chinapedia/wikipedia.abstract.en/Page/Fair_use.md

 2. Nature of the copyrighted work

-J._D._Salinger_Signature.svg's letters was a key issue in the court's analysis of the second fair use factor in _Salinger v.
+'s letters was a key issue in the court's analysis of the second fair use factor in _Salinger v.
 Random House_.]]

 Although the Supreme Court has ruled that the availability of copyright protection should not depend on the artistic quality or merit of a work, fair use analyses consider certain aspects of the work to be relevant, such as whether it is fictional or non-fictional.[17]